MicrosoftDocs/sql-docs/docs/integration-services/connection-manager/ado-net-connection-manager.md

 ## ADO.NET connection manager troubleshooting
 You can log the calls that the [!INCLUDE[vstecado](../../includes/vstecado-md.md)] connection manager makes to external data providers.
 You can then troubleshoot the connections that the [!INCLUDE[vstecado](../../includes/vstecado-md.md)] connection manager makes to external data sources.
 To log the calls that the [!INCLUDE[vstecado](../../includes/vstecado-md.md)] connection manager makes to external data providers, enable package logging, and select the **Diagnostic** event at the package level.
 For more information, see [Troubleshooting Tools for Package Execution](../../integration-services/troubleshooting/troubleshooting-tools-for-package-execution.md).

-When being read by an [!INCLUDE[vstecado](../../includes/vstecado-md.md)] connection manager, data of certain [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] date data types generate the results shown in the following table.
+When being read by an [!INCLUDE[vstecado](../../includes/vstecado-md.md)] connection manager, data of certain [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] date data types generates the results shown in the following table.

 |SQL Server data type|Result|
 |--------------------------|------------|